StarryPy/StarryPy3k/README.md

 Unfortunately, the example `config.json` file included in the repository is not comprehensive.
 Fortunately, StarryPy will write its runtime configuration to disk periodically.
 Go ahead and start the Starbound server and StarryPy, and make sure you can connect to your server.
-Then disconnect, and open up `config/config.json`.
+Then disconnect, and terminate StarryPy (by pressing `^C` in its terminal), and open up `config/config.json`.
 Also, open up your Starbound server log, and make a note of the UUID you were assigned when you connected to your server.
 Edit the obvious things in the configuration file (the Message of the Day, for example).
 Look in particular for the `player_manager` section, and replace the text telling you to replace it with your UUID.
 This will accord you the privileges of the server owner within StarryPy.
 Restart it, and you should be up and running.

 ## Contributing
 Contributions are highly encouraged and always welcome.
 Please feel free to